 How to use this manual.
 [TODO]

 How to contribute.
-This distributed collaboration manual is itself created by distributed collaborators, and you’re welcome to contribute because this is an open source project.
-However you obtained it, the most recent development version is in a wiki on edgeryders.eu.
-After opening a (free) account on the edgeryders.eu platform, you can edit that wiki, or if you are less sure about your contribution, make and discuss proposals in the comments below it.
-The wiki uses Discourse flavoured Markdown as its markup syntax, all of which is documented in our Discourse User Manual.
+This distributed collaboration manual is itself created by distributed collaborators, and you’re welcome to contribute to this open source project.
+However you obtained it, the most recent version is always a wiki on edgeryders.eu.
+After opening a (free) account on the edgeryders.eu platform, you can join the discussion thread below that wiki, adding your feedback, reports of problems with the document, or proposed additions.
+If you feel confident about your contribution, you can also directly contribute it by editing the wiki.
+The wiki uses Discourse flavoured Markdown for formatting, all of which is documented in our Discourse User Manual.

 How to work with us.
 If your organization faces challenges around distributed collaboration that are not addressed in this manual, and you want our help to solve them, you are welcome.
 Edgeryders OÜ is available for consulting in this area as long as we can also include the resulting knowledge into this manual – under an open content licence, and of course in a general, anonymized form.
 You can talk to @matthias about this: either send a direct message here on the platform, or an e-mail to email@example.com.